-If you have received a lot of hand me downs for your child, like bedding, mattresses, and other furniture you may either want to replace it with new, hypoallergenic materials or treat them with dust mite treatment sprays.
+If you have received a lot of hand-me-downs for your child, like bedding, mattresses, and other furniture you may either want to replace them with new, hypoallergenic materials or treat them with dust mite treatment sprays.

 Remember, dust mite treatment sprays are chemical in nature and can cause a skin irritation or eczema reaction themselves.